Rdawson96/WhitbyBC/README.md

 ### Project Goals

-- Inform users on the objectives of the community group
+- Inform users on the objectives of the community group.
+- Inform the user on when the next community event is taking place.
-- Offer users the opportunity to sign up to hear more about the upcoming events
+- Offer users the opportunity to sign up to hear more about the upcoming events.
+- Inform the User of further ways they can help do their bit to save the environment.

+### User Stories

 ### Colours Used